 SDG&E's pilot program will enable all bundled customers the opportunity to have access to solar energy.
-SDG&E's own customer research indicates an interest in such a program, and a willingness to pay to participate in a community solar program that helps the environment.12
+SDG&E's own customer research indicates an interest in such a program, and a willingness to pay to participate in a community solar program that helps the environment.

 SDG&E's proposal is a solar energy innovation designed to offer all SDG&E customers an easy and affordable option to supply their energy needs with locally generated solar power.

-The program offers customers two options.
-If they choose, all bundled SDG&E customers will have the option to choose to purchase solar energy through either the SunRate of Share the Sun option.
+The program offers all bundled SDG&E customers the option of replacing some or all of their energy use with solar energy through either the SunRate or Share the Sun programs, which they may elect in lieu of remaining on traditional commodity tariffs.